oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   sriov_numvfs
     -   how should the sriov_numvfs update be sent to the vdsm?
-        -   on of the setupNetworks verb (by adding a nics dictionary to the setup networks parameters).
+        -   on the setupNetworks verb (by adding a nics dictionary to the setup networks parameters).
         -   on a new verb- updateSriovNumVfs.
             -   will it be possible to update the num of VFs on a PF that is used by the management network?
 *   Is applying MTU on VF supported by libvirt?